ComFlux/ComFlux-Middleware/README.md

 ```

+### Dynamic connection management and reconfiguration

+Watch this space

 # Compile your new component
 The distribution provides the core and the library of the middleware.
 To compile your component run: